adligo/fab_docker.ts.adligo.org/README.md

 # fab_docker.ts.adligo.org
-This project will contain various docker setups for Fabricate similar to https://github.com/adligo/slink_docker.ts.adligo.org

-This project will contain the various docker images that can assist with slink and the slink_group.
+This project contains the fabricate docker images and code to checkout the various fabricate builds.

-Note:  Like SLink Fabricate (aka fab on the cli) is actually a fairly complex build because it's building a build system.
+Currently use the Fabricate-Group section as it is the only one that has been setup.

 ### Fabricate-Solo